Exhibitions, Moving Images and Performances - at Museums + Art Galleries, Cinemas and Festivals - solo and group

 Curated by Cheryl Farell.

-Exhibition and Curation:
+Group Exhibition and Solo Curation:

 Death 3, 2012, silk paper 230 x 230 x 100 cm in I Don’t Think We’re In Kansas Anymore at Parramatta Artist Studios, Parramatta, Sydney Australia, 2012.Photo Credit Alex Wisser.